crate/cloud-reference/docs/user-roles.rst

 ========================

 This section describes the roles that can be set for users within CrateDB Cloud.
-For information on how to do so, see our documentation on `adding users`_.
+For information on how to do so, see our documentation on ref:`adding users <crate-reference:add-users>`.

 .. _org-roles: